dylanisonline/cyber-homelab/Step2.md

 ---
 1. Make sure that the ISO from the [previous step](Step1.md) is downloaded
 2. Open VMware Workstation and create a new virtual machine
-3. Configure hardware for network interfaces for OPNsense Machine
+3. Configure hardware for network interfaces for Pfsense Machine

 <p align="center">
   <img src="https://i.imgur.com/iGv60Hp.png" alt="Sublime's custom image" width=500/>
 </p>

-4. isntal
+4. Start Virtual Machine
+5. Use default settings on the installer and reboot after completion

 <br>